The Dragon Reborn: Notes

-Among The Wheel of Time books, The Dragon Reborn was unique at the time in that it only had a handful of chapters told from Rand al'Thor's point of view.
-Instead, nearly all chapters are told from the perspectives of his friends and allies as they race to catch up to him and help him.
-This is unusual: Rand is the protagonist of the series and, as the Dragon Reborn, he is the title character of this book.
-However, although few chapters are told from his point of view, his presence in the plot is ubiquitous; all major characters in the book are either trying to help him or are working against him.
+Among The Wheel of Time books, The Dragon Reborn stood out in that it only had a handful of chapters told from Rand al'Thor's point of view.
+Nearly all chapters are told from the perspectives of his friends and allies as they race to catch up to and help him.
+That said, his presence in the plot is ubiquitous; all major characters are either trying to help him or working against him.